eanticev/dogestarter/README.md

 This will create two tables: *pledges* and *wallets*.

+**HEROKU note:** If you are using Heroku, you should not need to provide a prod database url in `database.json` at all.
+I believe the **db-migrate** library will automatically pick it up.

 ### Step 2: DogeAPI setup

 You will also need a **DogeAPI** account, which is a wallet service.
 [Sign up for DogeAPI](https://www.dogeapi.com)